 Basic Wetland Delineation

 A solid understanding of grasses, sedges and rushes is necessary for anyone working with wetlands.
-During this 4-day course, participants will gain an understanding of the families, family subdivisions, and genera of the often confusing species of grasses, sedges and rushes (wetland and upland).
-Basic plant ID experience required.
-This is not an introductory course.
+This three-day course will focus on identification of these members of the plant kingdom through lecture, the examination of live plant specimens in the classroom and field and keying exercises.
+Participants will leave with an understanding of the families, family subdivisions and genera of the often confusing species of grasses, sedges and rushes (wetland and upland).
 All courses begin at 8:30 am and end at 5:00 pm.